filmacedo/EAS-builder-registry/docs/Project Overview.md

   - Context of verification
   - Verifier (attester address)
   - Date of verification
-  - Direct link to attestation on [EASScan](https://sepolia.easscan.org)
+  - Direct link to attestation on [EASScan](https://base.easscan.org) on Base
 - The app does not to write attestations directly (these will be done through the EAS UI)

 #### 3. Partners Page